 Jarrad leads MerchantCantos’ creative offer globally, with responsibility for brand and digital design.

 His career has spanned across consumer and corporate branding, with a focus on bringing business messaging to life through what he calls ‘landing brands’.
 Beginning at a digital start-up in the 90’s before moving into corporate communications he brings a different approach in understanding how creativity and technology can influence how you can inform and inspire.

 At MerchantCantos, he has created award-winning campaigns, brands and corporate collateral for clients such as Alibaba, Aviva, BBC Worldwide, Burberry, ebay, Facebook, HSBC, Ladbrokes, Old Mutual, Pepsico, Philips, Puma Energy and PwC.

 Corporate relations director

-Since joining GSK nearly 30 years ago, Gary has held a number of positions in the UK and US in medicines development and commercialisation and in Corporate Communications where he headed the Corporate Product Communications function for several years.
-Gary has been a Director in the Investor Relations team at GSK for over 10 years.
-He holds an MBA, has achieved the Certificate in Investor Relations from the IR Society and last year became the first graduate of the Society’s new Diploma in Investor Relations.
-Gary is a member of the Society's Education and Examinations Committees and in July this year will become the Chief Executive Officer of the IR Society.
+Gary has been CEO of the Investor Relations Society since July 2018, leading the executive team at their Coleman Street office.
+Prior to this he had a 30 year career at GSK, where he held a number of positions in the UK and US in medicines development and commercialisation and in Corporate Communications where he headed the Corporate Product Communications function for several years.
+Gary was a Director in the Investor Relations team at GSK for over 10 years.
+He holds an MBA, has achieved the Certificate in Investor Relations from the IR Society and in 2017 became the first graduate of the Society’s new Diploma in Investor Relations.
+Prior to becoming CEO, Gary was a member of the Society’s Education and Examinations Committees.

 head of investor relations